-The cost of LPN programs varies.
-At some programs you pay by the credit or semester, and at others you pay a flat fee for the whole program.
-Whatever the case, schools offer a variety of payment options and plans to make sure you can cover the cost of your training.
+The cost of LPN programs varies from program to program.
+At some programs you pay by the credit or semester, while others charge a flat fee for the whole program.
+Whatever the case, schools offer a variety of payment options and plans to help you cover the cost of your training.

 Health & Technology Training Institute

 Total Credits: 50